grumpyf0x48/java-gradle-quickstart/README.md

 - Maven Central for dependencies
 - JUnit 5 for tests
 - EditorConfig for code formatting
-- GitHub workflow for running tests and packaging application distributions
+- GitHub workflow to build, test, package the application and upload its distributions
 - Renovate for dependencies update

 ## Rename the application